Questions Pertaining To The DB Pension Plan

 The Pension Fund Board of Trustees, in consultation with our actuary, conduct an annual review of the plan to determine if it is in a financial position to offer a COLA.
 Pension recipients are notified by mail or email of the Board of Trustees’ decision.

-For the employer – Offering participating in both pension plans will involve:
+For the employer – Offering participation in both programs will involve:

-• Remitting contributions and file information to Canada Life for the individual’s RRSP portion and employer DC portion.
+- Remitting contributions and file information to Canada Life for the individual RRSP portion and employer RRSP.

-For the employee – Note that both DB and DC contributions go against RRSP limits.
+For the employee – Note that both the DB pension plan and Group RRSP contributions go against RRSP limits.

-• It will be important to keep RRSP limits in mind when considering how much can go into the employer and employee portion of the DC , after the DB portion has been deducted from the RRSP limits.
+- It will be important to keep RRSP limits in mind when considering how much can go into the employer and employee portion of the Group RRSP, after the DB plan portion has been deducted from RRSP limits.

 The DB pension plan is a multi-employer plan, with over 400 participating employers across Canada.
 As such, it is uniquely positioned to allow its members to continue to contribute towards their pension as they transition from church to church over the course of their career.
 Should a DB plan member transition to a non-DB church, most employers are willing to initiate DB plan participation and match an employee’s contributions, knowing the advantage that including pension plan participation as part of a benefit package can make to attracting and retaining valued staff members.